Ahmed-Jim1/IVolve-Training/Ansible/Task-2/README.md

-# Lab 2: Ansible Playbooks for Web Server Configuration
+# Lab 2: Ansible Playbooks for install NGINX

 ## Objective
 Write an Ansible playbook to automate the configuration of a web server.
 The playbook will install and configure Nginx on a web server, ensuring the service is running and enabled to start on boot.